 Electrical engineering is a program of many engineering disciplines and the one from which many major innovations of this century have emerged.
 It involves areas such as integrated circuits, computers, lasers, robotics, semiconductors, bioinstrumentation, communications, and signal/image processing.
 Get a glimpse of electrical engineering in laboratories where you will view and manipulate images, use fuzzy-logic controllers, learn how to control robots with bio signals, measure electrical signals of the human body, and examine how electronics is applied to solve everyday problems.

 If you like putting all of the pieces of a puzzle together, industrial and systems engineering might be for you.
 Industrial engineers integrate materials, equipment, information, and/or people with an eye toward efficiency, quality, safety, sustainability, and cost...they bring all of the pieces of the system together in order to create innovative processes for innovative products.
-In this lab, you will see how to create computer-assisted product designs, control and improve processes, and design real-world assembly and distribution processes.
+In this lab, you will see how to create computer-assisted product designs, control and improve system processes, and design real-world assembly and distribution processes.

 Designing a car, truck, motorcycle or bicycle isn't just about how it looks, it's about how it performs.
 Experiment with computer simulation tools that help designers develop ideas and create vehicles that perform as well as they look.
 Experiment with mechanical challenges faced by engineers (like Lamborghini doors that open upward, suspension systems for improved ride or handling, or custom fitting a bicycle to its user) and think of new ways to enhance a vehicle's design and performance.

 Students, faculty, and staff will be here to show you some of the work that they do every day involving alternative fuel vehicles (powered by wind or fuel cells), high-performance vehicles, a new blood pump designed to extend the lives of heart transplant patients, rockets, alternative energy sources, materials testing, the effects of smoking on the lungs, and more.
 See how Mechanical Engineers at RIT are working to make advances in the field that will reshape the future!